 NOTES & REQUIREMENTS:

-This article is applicable to current UniFi Controller versions.
+This article is applicable to current UniFi Network Controller versions.
 Instructions on backups for older versions can be found at the bottom of this page in the "Method 3: Restoring from the /data Directory" section.
-As always, we suggest you update to the newest UniFi Controller software available.
+As always, we suggest you update to the newest software and firmware available.

 Table of Contents